 There are two user groups on Solverboard: Solvers and Professionals, with Professionals comprising of a few different role types.

 The Solver role is Solverboard's ground-level user type giving "Solvers" access to Feed, Strategy and Ideaboard.
 They're able to post ideas and view and comment on ideas posted by other users.
-They can also view the organisation's strategy page, goals and subgoals.
+They can view the organisation's strategy page, goals and subgoals.

 All Professional users are treated the same as far as your user seats go.
 For example, if you add 25 Professionals to your package, you can distribute these seats however you wish amongst the roles below.

 This user has ultimate control over your Solverboard, and can change platform-wide settings (such as how many stages a project has by default), invite new users, add/remove user seats and delete users.
 (Being Platform Owner doesn't use an additional seat as it is classed as a Professional user).